Caldwell Nursery and Botanic Gardens

 Zone: 7b-10

-Info: A Crinum hybrid created by Thad Howard using C. scabrum and C. erubescens as parents, Stars and Stripes is a strikingly beautiful Crinum with deep magenta-red center stripes on white tepals.
+A Crinum hybrid created by Thad Howard using C. scabrum and C. erubescens as parents, Stars and Stripes is a strikingly beautiful Crinum with deep magenta-red center stripes on white tepals.
 This Crinum can take our hot summers and blooms best then although it will often re-bloom again in the fall.
 Flowers are held on 2 ft tall sturdy stems.

 Crinum 'Summer Nocturne'